 Welcome to Modern Bioethics

-Anne Zimmerman, JD, MS, CIPP-US (Certified Information Privacy Professional), CEET (Certified Ethical Emerging Technologist), Founder, Modern Bioethics; Chair, New York City Bar Association Bioethical Issues Committee; Editor-in-Chief, Voices in Bioethics (Columbia University journal and podcast); Consultant, MyBioethics (ed-tech app); Co-Founder, Co-Chair, Bioethics Forum of the Collaborative for Palliative Care.
+Anne Zimmerman, JD, MS, CIPP-US (Certified Information Privacy Professional), CEET (Certified Ethical Emerging Technologist), is the Founder and President of Modern Bioethics, Chair of the New York City Bar Association Bioethical Issues Committee, Editor-in-Chief of Voices in Bioethics (Columbia University journal and podcast), Consultant to MyBioethics (ed-tech app), Co-Founder and Chair of the Innovative Bioethics Forum, and a Spring 2023 Colorado College Innovator in Residence.
 Interests include law and bioethics, algorithmic bias, tech and AI ethics, ethics of nutrition and wellness, and criminal justice reform.
 Her recent book, Medicine, Power, and the Law: Exploring a Pipeline to Injustice explores the relationships between medicine, science, and technology and the criminal and civil justice systems.
-Her bioethics forum analyzes ethical issues and engages in group writing projects in general bioethics, climate change ethics, immigration and migration, and AI and tech ethics.
+Her bioethics forum analyzes ethical issues and engages in group writing projects in general bioethics and AI and tech ethics.
+Her body of scholarship analyzes relationships between public policy and fairness, health and wellness, and autonomy, with an emphasis on human and US constitutional rights.
 Her prior experience includes corporate governance, criminal justice reform, and nutrition counseling with a focus on policy surrounding access to a healthy food supply.
-She is active in fundraising for Cycle for Survival and an avid supporter of research for rare cancer. https://www.linkedin.com/in/anneszimmerman/ https://modernbioethics.com/publications/ (publications)
+She is active in fundraising for Cycle for Survival and an avid supporter of research for rare cancer.
+Her professional memberships include ASBH, New York State Bar Association, New York City Bar Association, APPE, and the Citizen Science Association. https://www.linkedin.com/in/anneszimmerman/ https://modernbioethics.com/publications/ (publications)

 Mission